Gary parents speak out after son with autism gets “most annoying male” award

 The school district issued this written statement saying that whether the teacher was intending to be harmful, or attempting to be humorous, it was inappropriate.

-Akilis’ father said the situation provides a lesson that people with different abilities deserve the same respect.
+Akalis’ father said the situation provides a lesson that people with different abilities deserve the same respect.

 “Treat him like you’d treat any other kid,” he said.
 “They need more affection and stuff like that.
 Just treat him right, that’s all.
 They don’t want to be treated like an outsider or left behind.”